Adversarial Attacks in Weight-Space Classifiers: Method

 \subsection{Parameter-Space Classifiers}

 In contrast to conventional classifiers operating directly on the signal space $\mathcal{X}$, parameter-space classifiers operate on the signal INRs, $R(\mathcal{X}) \subset \mathcal{Y}$.
 We denote a parameter-space classifier as $M_\psi$, parameterized by $\psi$; the model receives the representation parameters $\theta = R(x)$ as the input and outputs the predicted class label $\hat{c} = M_\psi(\theta)$ as the output.

 Even for small neural representation models, the parameter space $\mathcal{Y}$ is often high-dimensional, increasing difficulties related to computational resources and overfitting when training the classification models on it \citep{navon2023equivariant,pmlr-v202-navon23a}.
-Functas \citep{dupont2022data} cope with this issue of increased parameter-space dimensionality by partitioning the parameter space into weights and biases, $\mathcal{Y} = \mathcal{Y}_\mathrm{w} \cup \mathcal{Y}_\mathrm{b}$, and sharing a single vector of weights $\theta_\mathrm{w} \in \mathcal{Y}_\mathrm{w}$ across a collection of represented signals, while allowing to fit individual \emph{modulation vectors} $v(x) \in \mathbb{R}^d$ of a fixed dimension with a learned shared linear decoder $W$ such that each signal has an individual vector of biases, $\theta_\mathrm{b}(x) = W v(x)$.
-This technique was successfully demonstrated with the SIREN (\cite{sitzmann2020implicit}) models.
-In what follows, we continue denoting the representation of $x$ as $\theta$, while taking into account that the actual INR $F$ may have additional parameters shared across multiple signals.
+Functas \citep{dupont2022data} cope with this issue of increased parameter-space dimensionality by partitioning the parameter space into shared weights and sample-specific biases.
+Namely, instead of optimizing an entire distinct MLP model for every represented signal (e.g. image) from the dataset, Functas optimize a single MLP for the entire dataset.
+For every specific sample in the dataset, an INR is optimized by maintaing the global set of weights, and only optimizing the set of biases to present each distinct data sample.
+Mathematically, denoting the entire set of weights of each INR $\mathcal{Y}_\mathrm{w}$ and the entire set of biases $\mathcal{Y}_\mathrm{b}$ (so that $\mathcal{Y} = \mathcal{Y}_\mathrm{w} \cup \mathcal{Y}_\mathrm{b}$), all samples share a single vector of weights $\theta_\mathrm{w} \in \mathcal{Y}_\mathrm{w}$ across a collection of represented signals, while allowing to fit individual \emph{modulation vectors} $v(x) \in \mathbb{R}^d$ of a fixed dimension with a learned shared linear decoder $W$ such that each signal has an individual vector of biases, $\theta_\mathrm{b}(x) = W v(x)$.
+This technique was successfully demonstrated with using the SIREN \citep{sitzmann2020implicit} models as the MLP backbone for neural representations.

+As previously mentioned, $\theta$ relates to the entire set of parameters of the INR $F$.
+For SIRENs (used in this paper), $\theta$ is composed of a set of weight parameters $\theta_w$, shared across all data samples within a dataset, and a set of bias parameters $\theta_b$, that are distinct for each represented signal.
+Nonetheless, for convenience (and with slight abuse of notation) for the rest of the paper we denote parameters $\theta_b$ governing the representation of every $x$, as $\theta$.